Find answers to the most popular questions about the M Ranch Sauna below.

 WHAT SHOULD I DO IN SAUNA?

-When entering the sauna you don't want to bring anything with you other than the towel that is wrapped around you to sit on.
+When entering the sauna you don't want to bring anything with you other than the towel to sit on.
 The Finnish tradition is to go into the sauna nude, so once you sit down unwrap your towel and let your whole body take in the heat.
 If you are with other people and feel uncomfortable being nude it is fine to leave your towel on.